PayPal instant transfer lets you send money from your PayPal balance to an eligible bank account in just a few minutes for an extra fee.

 - Confirm the details and you’re ready to go

 It’s worth noting that this process doesn’t mean you’re withdrawing money from your account or adding money to your PayPal balance.
 It just means your card or account is linked so the next time you use PayPal to make a payment or transfer, the amount will be deducted from the payment method you select.

-If you have a balance already in PayPal, you can either keep it in your PayPal account, spend it online, or withdraw it to your bank account.
-If you’re withdrawing the money to your regular bank, you’ll have the option of a standard withdrawal or instant transfer.
-The standard withdrawal takes longer, but is usually fee free - you’ll pay a charge to get your money faster with instant transfer.
+So, if you’re withdrawing the money to your regular bank, you’ll have the option of a standard withdrawal or instant transfer.
+The standard withdrawal takes longer, but is usually fee-free - you’ll pay a charge to get your money faster with instant transfer.

 Here’s how you can use instant transfer: ¹

 - Log into your PayPal account and hit the Balance button.
 This shows you how much you can transfer to your bank

 - Select the option Transfer to your bank

 - Choose the account or card you want to withdraw your balance to.
 If you want to transfer your money to a different account you’ll need to link it, following the steps set out above, before you can proceed

 - Confirm how much you want to transfer, check you understand the costs, and tap Transfer to complete the transaction